 As a topic for conversation, legal outsourcing is as close to yawn-inducing as you can get, but if the IT speak is stripped away it’s clear that there’s something of a quiet evolution going on in the legal market

-The concept of outsourcing is hardly new - Clifford Chance has been doing it for years, lopping millions off its bottom line by sending back-office and some paralegal work to India.
+The concept of outsourcing is hardly new – Clifford Chance has been doing it for years, lopping millions off its cost base by sending back-office and some paralegal work to India.
 But until now it has been a peripheral part of any firm’s strategy.
 As our lead story details, Pinsents is to become the first firm to offshore lawyer work to South Africa, admittedly initially on a small scale, while Eversheds could cut its cost base dramatically by sending secretarial work from across its entire network to the subcontinent.